WildAid/o-fish-realm/README.md

 # MongoDB Realm Application for WildAid

+The [WildAid Marine Program](https://marine.wildaid.org/) work to protect vulnerable marine environments.

+O-FISH (Officer Fishery Information Sharing Hub) is a multi-platform application that enables officers to browse and record boarding report data from their mobile devices.

+This repo implements the O-FISH Realm serverless backend application.

+Details on installing all applications making up the solution can be found [here](https://github.com/WildAid/o-fish.github.io).

-This app can be imported to create your own MongoDB Realm app:
+## Import and configure your own MongoDB Realm app

 1. Create your [Atlas Cluster](https://cloud.mongodb.com) and [Realm App](https://cloud.mongodb.com)
 1. Take a note of the Realm App-Id `appname-xxxxx`